Spartano/Dungeon-Crawler-CodeCamp/README.md

 Credit to [Will Stern](https://github.com/learncodeacademy/react-js-tutorials) and [Dan Abramov](https://github.com/gaearon)

-#Let's begin!
+#Very important!

-Now that you know enough Redux to get by, we can begin working.
-Once you have installed all packages, inside ../src/js you will find folders with all the versions of the client.js.
-Just replace existing client.js and you are good to go.
+Once you have installed all packages, just replace everithing inside ../src with other versions found inside ../src_Dif_Versions and you are good to go.

 ## Installation